vsandeepkumar809/resume/README.md

 - Worked as a Subject Matter Expert supporting 30+ team members on Microsoft Teams and Google Meet.
 - Actively supported team members in resolving technical issues and provided guidance when necessary.

+# 🤖Interests
+- Exploring the latest advancements in artificial intelligence, particularly in natural language processing
+- Experimenting with Generative Pre-trained Transformers (GPT) for creative text generation and language understanding
+- Contributing to open-source projects and staying updated with the latest developments in the field

 # 👨🏻‍💻IT Skills
 | Category          | Skills                                                                                                            |